assertdevelopments/promise-poc/README.md

 Deploy **promise-poc-samples-c.v-SNAPSHOT.war** to the Wild Fly application server.

-Try to run the samples in org.assertdevelopments.promise.poc.samples.client.
+Try to run the samples in **org.assertdevelopments.promise.poc.samples.client** package.

 # License